created May 2014, updated Jan 2021

 This is the limit switch assembly, made up of pieces that were formerly used in other places.
 I spent way too much time trying to figure out how to stop the motor at both ends of the travel, and still enable moving it back the other way when the time came, since I'd already wired and installed the switch in the panel, and it was now inaccessible.
 Eventually it occured to me that a diode would make it work from this end, and indeed it does.
 Without the diode, the limit switch kills the power to the flap, and now you can't get it back down again!
 This whole assembly is 30 grams...right at an ounce.

 This is essentially what is happening with the limit switch part of the assembly above (the green one).
 I apologize for the quality, but it was a sketch for me, not the public, when I drew it up in May.
-The little green nub protruding from the bottom of the left side of the limit switch is the button that the flap presses against to break the connection and stop the power from pulling the flap up anymore, although the actuator is installed so this is about as far as it would go anyway, except for some room in the clevis to adjust out freeplay as things wear a bit.
-The switch shown here isn't really accurate, because in reality you need double pole double throw...a momentary pole to go down, off in the middle, and it should stay up for powering the flap up on a go around (then the limit switch kills it at the top).
+The little green nub protruding from the bottom of the left side of the limit switch is the button that the flap presses against to break the connection and stop the power from pulling the flap up anymore, although the actuator is installed so this is about as far as it would go anyway, except for some threads in the clevis for precise adjustment.
+The switch shown here isn't really accurate, because in reality you need double pole - double throw, with momentary down, and "ON" up, "OFF" in the middle.
+It should stay up for powering the flap up on a go around (then the limit switch kills it at the top).
 I used an Otto 10 amp, #T7-231G1, sold by Aircraft Spruce as their 424081.
-I'll improve on this schematic to provide more details of the switch.
-I just did this one as an effort to divide it into the "UP" part, and drew another as the "down" side.
-The other switch shown above is just an indicator that the flap is "DOWN" (or at least, not parked UP)...a green LED on the top of the panel, right next to the red OIL light and yellow "iEFIS problem" light,which would warn of any number of other things, such as high oil temp, low oil pressure, high EGT, etc.
+I just did this drawing as an effort to divide it into the "UP" part, and drew another as the "down" side.
+The other limit switch shown above lights the "flap down" (or at least, not parked UP)...a green LED on the top of the panel, right next to the red OIL light and yellow "iEFIS problem" light,which would warn of any number of other things, such as high oil temp, low oil pressure, high EGT, etc.

 Here's the view from the tail.
 You could argue that the mounting block is way too big, but the intent was to provide a longer area for a different actuator (the ebay one) as an alternative if ever needed.
 As you can see, this is a pretty simple installation, and it works fine.
 All of this 1/4" plywood in the seat back is still bothersome to me...about four pounds of weight that doesn't need to be there.
-N56ML only has the two 5/8" x 5/8" verticals in the center for the glass/foam seat backs to lean against, but they do much, as the hinge at the bottom spar and the shelf up top take the majority of the load.
-Plywood is overkill, and unnecessary, but was "accepted practice" in the 90's.
+N56ML only has the two 5/8" x 5/8" verticals in the center for the glass/foam seat backs to lean against, but they don't do much, as the hinge sitting on the bottom spar and the shelf up top take the majority of the load.
+Plywood is huge overkill.
 The plywood makes working (and stowing baggage) almost impossible behind the spar, so everything is done through these little removable panels that you see on the seat back.
 More weight.
 I have a feeling that the oscillating miracle tool will make quick work of this stuff someday!

 Now that I have about fifty hours on the plane since adding the brake, and probably 100 landings, I can tell you that the speedbrake is a wonderful thing.
 It's a great way to slow the plane down while landing.
 The difference with it stowed and deployed is huge.
 Because the drag is behind the CG, it actually improves directional stability when deployed.
 And something that surprised me is that it lowers stall speed by about three mph, as unlikely as I'd have thought before actual testing!
 And if it slowed the plane down, I sure can't tell it.
 I changed a lot of things between the time I brought it down for rebuild, but it's about 15 mph faster now than it was then!
 So far, I've deployed it at about 130 mph, so it's clearly stout enough for the job, not that I was concerned about that...